fsainas/contracts-verification-benchmark/contracts/escrow/README.md

 funds after a set deadline.
 The contract operates in three phases: Join, Choose, and Redeem.
 Each phase has a final block, and after that block the functions of it can no longer be called.

+The original contract is in the file [escrow.sol](.escrow.sol), there are no asserts or ghost variables.